The Student Code of Conduct is not intended to replace existing procedures related to:

-- Abuse of an animal, or any conduct that threatens or endangers the health or safety of an animal
+- Abuse of an animal, or any conduct that threatens or endangers the health or safety an animal.

 - Attempted or actual theft of and/or damage to property of the University, the Auraria Higher Education Center, property of a member of the University community, or other personal or public property.

 - Identity theft via the use, or attempted use, of another person's identifying information without their knowledge or permission.

 - Hazing by an individual or organization.
 Organizations engaging in such activities may be subject to the withdrawal of University recognition, and thus the loss of privileges and services provided by the Office of Student Activities.

 - Failure to comply with a reasonable request from University officials or sworn law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.

 - Unauthorized possession, duplication, or use of keys/access cards to any campus premises or unauthorized entry to, or use of, campus premises.